wdeaderick/Radiomics_DictLearn/README.md

 ## Requires

-All exeriments are written in the MATLAB programming and require
+All exeriments are written in the MATLAB programming and require [VLFeat](http://www.vlfeat.org/overview/hog.html) for representation extraction and